LOGRONO – NAJERA

 Berto with Conchi and Pili from Spain – dear friends made on the Camino

 Before we went to bed, I was sitting in the communal area, taking care of my blisters.
 One of the pilgrims came to me and asked if he could help me.
 He was from Scotland and turned out to be a professional nurse!
 He cleaned my blisters and put some dressing on.
-I would be forever grateful that he helped me, because that meant I could walk again the next day!
+I would be forever grateful for his help, because that meant I were able to walk again the next day!

 A day that started out difficult, ended with joy in the streets of Najera.